tukasa0001/TownOfHost/README-EN.md

 Decision : Shapeshifter<br>
 Victory Conditions : Achieve the Impostor victory conditions after the Impostor annihilation.<br>

-Impostor knows the egoist.
+Impostor knows the egoist.<br>
-Egoist also know Impostor.
+Egoist also know Impostor.<br>
-Impostor and Egoist cannot kill each other.
+Impostor and Egoist cannot kill each other.<br>
-You win when the other Impostor are wiped out.
+You win when the other Impostor are wiped out.<br>
-If the Egoist wins, the Impostor will be defeated.
+If the Egoist wins, the Impostor will be defeated.<br>

-The conditions for defeat are as follows.
+The conditions for defeat are as follows.<br>

 1.Egoist dies.<br>
 2.Imposter victory with allies remaining.<br>